To find out if your toilet is wasting water, remove the tank lid of your toilet and follow these simple steps:

 What to do when you find a leak?

-Follow our simple repair instructions, hire a plumber, visit a hardware store for repair tips, or pick up a how-to book or magazine with detailed instructions.
+Follow our simple repair instructions, hire a plumber, visit a hardware store for repair tips, or watch a YouTube video with detailed instructions.

 How often should you check for leaks?